We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 But from last night's debate, I watched it open-minded, hoping to learn something new from any of the other seven candidates.

-And I gotta be honest, Other than the fact that we need a watchdog or a truth tracker to determine who's telling the truth between Rubio and Cruz.
+And I got to be honest, other than the fact that we need a watchdog or a truth tracker to determine who's telling the truth between Rubio and Cruz, everything or mostly everything that was said during that debate has been said in the prior six debates.

-But again, I really I didn't come away with anything new.
+But again, I really, I didn't come away with anything new.

-And my question for you is can you give the audience what did and you may have covered this already, and I apologize.
+And my question for you is, can you give the audience, what did, and you may have covered this already, and I apologize, but what did you learn differently that you did not know from prior debates about these candidates?

 Well, I never learned anything in them, Sal, because I know more than the people in the debates know.

-So I it it's always a challenge for me.
+So it's always a challenge for me.

 I never learned anything.

-I mean, I I learn not policy-wise.
+I mean, I learn policy-wise.

-I I may learn a personality characteristic or something I didn't know.
+I may learn a personality characteristic or something I didn't know.

 Because policy-wise, you pretty much know it.

-And there's for example, Jeb Bush has been Jeb Bush for whatever you said, six, seven debates.
+And, for example, Jeb Bush has been Jeb Bush for whatever you said, six, seven debates.

 What could any of them do?

-Uh in terms of learning something new policy-wise, I don't think it's about that.
+In terms of learning something new policy-wise, I don't think it's about that.

 I think it's about consistency and the opportunity to continue to expose what you believe to new people.